Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Experiments

 \section{Experiments}

-\paragraph{Implementation.} We train our method on a single GPU with 140\,GB of VRAM.
-Similar to VGGT, each training iteration processes a maximum of 24 images but uses a varying number of images per scene, ranging from 2 to 12 in our case.
+\paragraph{Training.} We train our method on a single GPU with 140\,GB of VRAM.
+Similar to VGGT, each training iteration processes a maximum of 24 images and uses a varying number of images per scene, ranging from 2 to 12.
 We train the model using monocular video sequences and simply sample frames linearly with a random step size ranging from 5 to 10.
-Because no annotation is needed, setting up the training is highly facilitated.
-We train on subsets of 6 datasets: DL3DV~\cite{ling2024dl3dv}, Co3D-v2~\cite{reizenstein2021common}, UnrealStereo4K~\cite{tosi2021smd}, Real Estate 10k, ARKitScenes~\cite{baruch2021arkitscenes}, and ScanNet++~\cite{Dai_2017_CVPR}.
-Most of these datasets are also used for training VGGT~\cite{wang2025vggt} and AnySplat~\cite{jiang2025anysplat}, which is the most closely related method to ours.
+We train on subsets of 10 datasets: DL3DV~\cite{ling2024dl3dv}, Co3D-v2~\cite{reizenstein2021common}, WildRGBD~\cite{xia2024rgbd}, BlendedMVS~\cite{yao2020blendedmvs}, UnrealStereo4K~\cite{tosi2021smd}, Real Estate 10k, ARKitScenes~\cite{baruch2021arkitscenes}, DTU~\cite{aanaes2016large} and ScanNet++~\cite{Dai_2017_CVPR} and KITTI360~\cite{Liao2022PAMI}.
+Because no annotation is needed, the process of integrating more training datasets is facilitated.
+Most of this data is also used for training VGGT~\cite{wang2025vggt} and AnySplat~\cite{jiang2025anysplat}, which is the most closely related method to ours.

-\paragraph{Evaluation Datasets.} We evaluate on the DL3DV benchmark~\cite{ling2024dl3dv}, a held-out set of 140 scenes not used for training.
-To further complete our evaluation, we also benchmark our model using the Charge dataset~\cite{anonymous2026charge}, a high-fidelity synthetic dataset rendered from photorealistic Blender movies which includes ground-truth depth maps and camera poses, enabling holistic evaluation (camera pose accuracy, geometry and radiance fidelity) for 3D foundational models~\cite{wang2025vggt,jiang2025anysplat}.